Halal snacks in Singapore are giving us a serious case of the munchies! These are the addictive bites we've been craving recently.

 Muslim-owned

 We love churros, especially when they’re warm and come with indulgent sauces on the side.
-But if you’re feeling lazy to head out, we’ve got good news.
+But if you’re feeling too lazy to head out, we’ve got good news.
 Chulop delivers piping hot, bite-sized churros right to your doorstep.
 Order the original flavour if you prefer a more traditional taste.
 Alternatively, go local and try the pandan churros coated in desiccated coconut and served with a house-made gula melaka dip.
+If you’re having a big party, we recommend hiring the churro live station for a day!

 Where: Chulop!
 By the Syarifs, order online and at East Village and 56 Haji Lane